Variational quantum algorithm for ergotropy estimation in quantum many-body batteries

 \textbf{Battery initialization.~}The battery starts off in the uncharged state, corresponding to the ground state of the local Hamiltonian $H_0$.
 Any ground state preparation routine (e.g.~ VQE) can be employed for this task.
 Note that in the rest of this work we choose the local Hamiltonian to be of the form $H_0 = -\sum_i^N \sigma^z_i$.
 Thus, the ground state $\ket{0}^{\otimes N}$ naturally coincides with the initial computational basis state of digital-based quantum computers allowing us to omit a state preparation circuit.

 \textbf{Battery charging.}~The battery is charged by time evolving the initial state with the Hamiltonian $H_1$ for a total time $t$.
 On digital quantum computers time evolution can be achieved by a Trotter-Suzuki decomposition of the global time evolution unitary into local gates.
 However, the number of Trotter steps (the number of gates) grows with time $t$ and hence, generally, only short evolution times can be simulated on noisy hardware.
-To overcome this limitation, there have been several proposals for performing the time evolution variationally using parameterized circuits of fixed, short depths \cite{Crstoiu2020,Yuan2019,li2017efficient,Bharti2021}.
+To overcome this limitation, there have been several proposals for performing the time evolution variationally using parameterized circuits {with a fixed, small number of gates} \cite{Crstoiu2020,Yuan2019,li2017efficient,Bharti2021}.
 Here, we employ the projected-variational quantum dynamics (p-VQD) algorithm due to its efficiency \cite{barison2021efficient}. p-VQD iteratively evolves the parameters $w(t+\delta t) = w(t) + dw$ of a state ansatz $|\psi_{w(t)}\rangle=U(w(t))|0\rangle$ in short time increments $\delta t$ by minimizing the infidelity between the ansatz state $\ket{\psi_{w(t)+d w}} = U(w(t)+dw)|0\rangle$ and the true time evolved state $|\phi(t+\delta t)\rangle=e^{-i H_1 \delta t}|\psi_{w(t)}\rangle$

 The unitary $e^{-i H_1 \delta t}$ is typically approximated using the Trotter-Suzuki decomposition with a single Trotter step given that the time step size $\delta t$ is chosen sufficiently small.
-Importantly, the depths of the state ansatz circuit and of the circuits used for evaluating Eq.~\eqref{eq:pvqd} do not grow with time $t$.
+Importantly, the {repetitions} of the state ansatz circuit and of the circuits used for evaluating Eq.~\eqref{eq:pvqd} do not grow with time $t$.
 For further details regarding the p-VQD optimization, we refer to Appendix~\ref{app:pvqd}.